Originally posted 4/10/2020; Updated 6/27/2020

 “Let’s do the math, more people online, plus an increased need to escape, plus free access to websites, equals a spike in online addictions and affairs,” says Dr. Richardson-Quamina.

 Much like the excessive escape via online activities, some couples may be seeking an escape through fantasy and virtual relationships.
 Dr. Richardson-Quamina explains that many partners are spending a lot more time together under stressful conditions laying fertile ground for conflict.

 Dr. Richardson-Quamina states, “stressful conditions like this can cause arguments and make your partner’s flaws more evident.
 Online interactions with others outside of our relationship can appear more fun and engaging because they are absent from the day-to-day grind and challenges that are part of any offline relationship.
 This unique characteristic of the Internet can make a spouse feel as if their needs or fantasies are being met by someone online, which could be the start of an online affair.”

-Although more than one-third of Americans (36%) report coronavirus is seriously impacting their mental health, only a fraction of these individuals will reach out for professional help.
+Although nearly half of Americans (45%) report coronavirus is seriously impacting their mental health, only a fraction of these individuals will reach out for professional help.
 It is okay to ask for help.
 Please reach out for help.
 Especially if you notice changes with your quality of life, sleep, appetite, hygiene, or other activities of daily living.
 These changes are warning signs that your mental healths needs attention.
 Many counselors are offering their services virtually (via online video therapy) and our practice is doing the same.
 If you reside in the state of Florida, we can help.

 While the current times are scary and distressing, we have no doubt that we’ll get through this.
 With all of the psychological problems outlined above, take solace in the fact that there is an army of experts that can help you combat them.
 Besides, human beings are exceptionally resilient.